Kayani Avenue N4 2HF, London

 I’ve just walked in and everyone seems to be doing different things – what are they up to?

 They’re warming up.
 Some people stretch while others just start to dance gently.
 Often it helps to start on the floor, moving gently and feeling your weight supported.
 Try to get warm and get moving any way that feels right for you.

 What happens after the warm-up?

 There will be some instruction from the teacher – sometimes a lot and sometimes very little.
-Most classes comprise some solo dancing, some partner work and some dance as a whole group.
-As the name suggests the rhythm and tempo of the music will usually progress through 5 rhythms in a wave from flowing music to staccato (rhythmic music) to chaos and back down to lyrical (lighter music) and stillness (music for moving with the quality of stillness.
+Classes may comprise of a combination some solo dancing, some partner work and some dance as a whole group.

 What happens if the teacher says “take a partner” and I don’t want to?